ComfyUI Extension: Google Font Text Image Node for ComfyUI

 1. Decrease the font_size.

-2. Increase the width or height of the image.
+2. Increase the width or height of the image when in "Define Manually" mode.

 The node doesn't appear in ComfyUI after installation.